 If you are an active person, organize a Dance-a-Thon with other families.
 This could be hosted on Zoom, in a socially distanced backyard, or in a park.
 Ask everyone to donate an entry fee that you will later pass on to a designated charity.
 Acquire a speaker loud enough to play dancing music.
 People can stay for as long as they want, so long as they dance!
 Try to get your community involved, and thank everyone for participating.

 Sew non-medical grade masks for those who cannot afford to buy them.
 Everyone living in America currently has a need for a mask to protect themselves and their family members from the risk of CoVid-19.
-Offering to sew masks, and later donating them to charities, such as those listed on Deaconess, will alleviate stress from the lives of people who either lack the resources to make a mask or lack the time to do so.
+Offering to sew masks, and later donating them to charities, will alleviate stress from the lives of people who either lack the resources to make a mask or lack the time to do so.
 This link provides step-by-step assistance and instructions on how to create a functional facial covering.

 Become a virtual tutor.
 Many underserved children cannot afford to catch up to their classmates if they have fallen behind due to situations at home.
 Especially now that most families are working from home, it can be difficult to stay on top of school work.
 While it’s currently summer, there are still many things school children may have missed in the last semester.